Buying Vs Hiring a Musical Instrument

 You won’t need to buy a top end instrument at all if you are a beginner, but you will enhance your learning by buying a decent student instrument.

 Try different instruments too.
-A decent music shop will have at least three different instruments for you to try and should have a specialist in store to help and advice.
+A decent music shop will have different instruments for you to try and should have a specialist in store to help and advise.

 As a guide, use the instruments that are hired out as a good bench-mark – no reasonable hire company will use sub-standard instruments.